 90026 if it matters

-Lately I've been thinking about using data science and analytics to shift the way we make decisions in education and energy.
+Lately I've been thinking a lot about ways to better leverage data to shift the way we make decisions in education and primary care.

 Despite (because of?) all the work I'm a big believer in making time for play.
 I'm currently: